red light therapy for neuropathy

 • Extended power cord or optional USB battery for flexible placement

 Why We Love It: The boot design keeps LEDs consistently close to your skin without readjustment.
-The pulse mode creates a rhythmic pattern that many find soothing during evening sessions.
+The pulse mode creates a rhythmic pattern that some find soothing during evening sessions.

 Who It’s Best For: Those wanting thorough coverage without multiple devices.